 Software Integration, Explained

-Manufacturers and distributors often maintain multiple software systems for their front and back offices without realizing that there’s a better way to run their enterprise.
+Manufacturers often maintain multiple software systems for their front and back offices without realizing that there’s a better way to run their enterprise.
 Keeping ERP, CRM and other systems separated results in information silos, gaps in processes and limited visibility.
 The key to maximizing the value of multiple platforms and streamlining operations from end to end of your enterprise is software integration.

 However, many businesses are unaware of software integration or struggle to understand what it means and how it can be executed in their workplace.
 We’re here to give you the 411 on systems integration, from a definition to critical benefits and integration methodology.

 Imagine what would happen if your sales reps started working on the shop floor, operating advanced machinery and equipment.
 Chances are, things won’t go so well.
 Someone might reroute production lines incorrectly, order the wrong raw materials or simply stand around, no idea where to start.

 This absurd scenario actually mimics what happens when enterprises operate separate software platforms.
 ERP isn't for front-end employees.
 When salespeople must login to ERP to acquire inventory data or pricing, they’re likely to get lost or push the wrong buttons, wasting time and sacrificing the integrity of your data.
 Furthermore, in order to provide valuable information throughout your enterprise, users must manually enter data into multiple interfaces, which also wastes time and puts your company at risk of human error.